 Frequently Asked Questions

-There are no deadlines for applying, Start & Grow is a rolling programme.
-Your application will be fully assessed and if it is recommended for investment it will be presented to the next available decision making panel.
+Start & Grow is a rolling programme; there are decision-making panels every two months.
+Your application will be fully assessed and, if it is recommended for investment, it will be considered at the next available decision making panel.

-The interest rate will be set at the base rate + 6% (fixed for the term of the loan).
-This is competitive when considered alongside other social finance available in the current market.
+The interest rate will be set at the current base rate + 6% (fixed for the term of the loan).
+This is a competitive rate when considered alongside other social finance available in the current market.

 A social enterprise can be a Company Limited by Guarantee with an appropriate “asset lock” and social purpose; it could also be a registered charity.
 Common types of social enterprises are Co-operatives, Community Interest Companies (CICs), Development Trusts, Credit Unions and Housing Associations.

-We define social enterprises as businesses with social and/or environmental objectives whose surpluses are reinvested in the business or in the community instead of maximising profit for shareholders and owners.
+We define social enterprises as businesses with social and/or environmental objectives whose surpluses are reinvested in the business or to improve their community, instead of maximising profit for shareholders and owners.

 This is possible in certain circumstances.
 For example, if you are proposing to start up a new enterprise or extend an existing activity which will create or sustain employment in one of the 13 areas you may be able to apply even if your main operational base is elsewhere.
 If you have answered “yes” to all the eligibility checklist questions but still have doubts about whether you can apply you should contact us to discuss these in more detail.